Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

     - The basic idea is that each hidden unit connected to an output unit bears a degree of “responsibility” for the error of that output unit
     - If the activation level of an output unit is too low, then the weight between the output unit and each hidden unit connected to it is increased to decrease the error
     - The network then assigns error levels to the next layer of hidden units, so the error is propagated back down through the network until the input layer is reached
+- **tl;dr:** neural networks have to 'learn' by adjusting stimuli weights.
+When a network gets an answer wrong, it has to recursively pop back each layer and adjust the corresponding weights (increasing correct value weights, decreasing activated incorrect value weights)

 ### Other Neural Networks Q&A

 {{< columns >}}<!-- mathjax fix -->
 **Q:** How many neurons should there be in each hidden layer?<br>